DavidStrausz/cordova-plugin-live-ocr/README.md

 * [Cocoapods](https://cocoapods.org) must be set up (master repository)
   * This plugin creates a workspace project for iOS and checks for cocoapods in config.xml and plugin.xml's and installs them

 * Since iOS 10 it's mandatory to add a NSCameraUsageDescription and NSPhotoLibraryUsageDescription in the info.plist.
   * NSCameraUsageDescription describes the reason that the app accesses the user’s camera.
   * NSPhotoLibraryUsageDescription describes the reason the app accesses the user's photo library.
   * When the system prompts the user to allow access, this string is displayed as part of the dialog box.
+  * This is done automatically when the plugin is installed

 ### How to modify and build:
 #### Optional when errors with bitcode occur: